bepu/bepuphysics2/Documentation/StabilityTips.md

 ![](images/massratiosubstepping.gif)

 For more examples of substepping, check out the [SubsteppingDemo](../Demos/Demos/SubsteppingDemo.cs).
+For more information about substepping, see the [substepping documentation](Substepping.md).

 So, if you're encountering constraint instability, here are some general guidelines for debugging:
 1. First, try increasing the `Simulation.Timestep` update rate to a really high value (600hz or more).
 If the problem goes away, then it's probably related to the difficulty of the simulation and a lack of convergence and not to a configuration error.